cambridge-cares/TheWorldAvatar/Agents/DashboardAgent/README.md

 (3) SPARQL endpoint
 - Contains triples linking time series to facilities and/or assets
 - Mandatory structure:
-  - A name must be appended to all buildings, facilities, assets, sensors, and measures/dataIRIs through the `Instance rdfs:label "name"^^xsd:string` triple.
+  - A name must be appended to all buildings, facilities, rooms, assets, sensors, and measures/dataIRIs through the `Instance rdfs:label "name"^^xsd:string` triple.
   - All sensor measures are attached according to the [OntoDevice](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontodevice) ontology.
+  - Units can be included into the dashboard through the `MeasureInstance om:hasUnit UnitInstance.
+UnitInstance om:symbol "symbols"^^xsd:string.` triples but are **OPTIONAL**.

 #### 1.2 Docker Deployment
 **TEST ENVIRONMENT**